ifd3f/astrid.tech-old/blog/2020-11-14-kombucha/index.md

 I gave it a bit of a taste, and to my surprise, it tasted really good, and it was way fizzier than it looked!
 The fizziness surprised me so much that I actually spat some of it out a bit, even!

 It turns out in the end, I was a massive idiot and fermented for only 35 hours when I probably should have been aiming for 48.
 I've been losing track of time due to school and work!
 If I did it longer, perhaps it might be more outwardly fizzy, but whatever.
 Anyways, if I don't die of septic shock within the next 48 hours as my mother has been warning me, I'll deem this experiment a success!

+EDIT on 2020-11-15: I have not gotten septic shock.